junxit/us-congress-bills-117/bill.md

   >   - **(1)** to participate in a survey under subsection (a); or
   >   - **(2)** to provide specific or culturally sensitive information in completing such a survey.
   > - **(h)** *Availability of survey materials and findings*
-  >   - **(1)** *In general* Not later than 1 year after the date of enactment of this section, and prior to conducting each survey under subsection (a), the Secretary shall submit to the Committee on Indian Affairs of the Senate and the Committee on Natural Resources of the House of Representatives, and make publicly available, a description of—
+  >   - **(1)** *In general* Not later than 1 year after the date of enactment of this section, and prior to conducting each survey under subsection (a), the Secretary shall submit to the Committee on Indian Affairs of the Senate and the Committees on Education and Labor and Natural Resources of the House of Representatives, and make publicly available, a description of—
   >     - **(A)** the feedback received under subsection (c) on the design of the survey;
   >     - **(B)** the form and content of the survey;
   >     - **(C)** the plan for deploying the survey to ensure a robust response; and
   >     - **(D)** how the Secretary will ensure any survey enumeration efforts are culturally informed and appropriate.
-  >   - **(2)** *Results* Not later than 90 days after the date on which analysis of each survey under subsection (a) is completed, the Secretary shall submit to the Committee on Indian Affairs of the Senate and the Committee on Natural Resources of the House of Representatives, and make publicly available, the results of the survey.
+  >   - **(2)** *Results* Not later than 90 days after the date on which analysis of each survey under subsection (a) is completed, the Secretary shall submit to the Committee on Indian Affairs of the Senate and the Committees on Education and Labor and Natural Resources of the House of Representatives, and make publicly available, the results of the survey.
   > - **(i)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $1,500,000 for each fiscal year—
   >   - **(1)** preceding a fiscal year during which a survey under subsection (a) is conducted; and
   >   - **(2)** during which a survey under that subsection is conducted.